Central African bank regulator reminds states of crypto ban

 "COBAC has decided to take a number of measures aimed at setting up a system for identifying and reporting operations related to cryptocurrencies," it added.

-(Reporting by Mahamat Ramadane; Writing by Nellie Peyton; Editing by Bate Felix and Andrew Heavens)
+(Reporting by Mahamat Ramadane; Additional reporting by Judicael Yongo in Bangui; Writing by Nellie Peyton; Editing by Bate Felix, Andrew Heavens and Richard Chang)